 Not enough, isn’t it?
 OK, let’s get it on the scope then.

 As with any Google technology – the further you get in, the more complicated it gets.
-That’s why we’d like to present you our 5 tips on finding a perfect team of AngularJS developers.
+That’s why we’d like to present to you our 5 tips on finding a perfect team of AngularJS developers.

 It is crucial that job description would cover both specific and general requirements, as well.
 And, sure thing, it should completely cover all of the specific issues according to your project.
 So those who aren’t capable to meet necessary requirements could be sifted on the very first stage.

 You can further save time by taking advantage of already existing templates.
 Those are especially useful if you’ve had no previous experience in hiring staff.
-These templates are just a simple with sections like:
+These templates are just simple with sections like:

 - company introduction